djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 2.6\left(1-e^{-\|h\|/20}\right).
 $$

-This is not yet a final model.
+This is not a final model.
 It is an interpretable starting point that should be checked against the empirical variogram, directional behavior, trend, and predictive validation.

----

-## 21. Concept map
+## Concept map

 The logic of introductory geostatistics is: